-If you are tired of the way certain keys on your system work, such as the Caps Lock key, you can re-map them to function as a different key by using a registry hack.
-But there should be an easier way, right?
+If you’re tired of the way certain keys on your system work, you can re-map them to function as a different key by using a free utility named SharpKeys.
+Here’s how it works.

-Once you are done, click the Write to Registry button and you’ll be told to log off or reboot for the changes to take effect.
+SharpKeys will let you know to log off or restart your PC for the changes to take effect.

 After your PC comes back up, the key remapping should be complete.